 Group 3: Learning Mentors – a group for providing parent support, one-on-one student mentoring, solving technology problems, etc.

 For the Small Group Teachers, I’d use all available data and knowledge about each student to create small groups (or even one-on-one instruction) for math, reading, and writing.
-These individualized lessons and coaching would take place either in person when possible or remote by video.
+These individualized lessons and coaching would take place either in person when possible or remotely by video.
 The goal here would be to make sure, if nothing else happens, all students move forward in their math, reading, and writing skills.

 For the Project Coaches, all other academic areas and school subjects would take place via individualized and self-paced learning projects.
 The school would come up with requirements, timelines, rubrics, and expectations.
 Students would be given as much choice as possible and would have a Group 2 faculty/staff member assigned to oversee each project.
 Perhaps no more than one or two projects would be allowed at a time.
 While there wouldn’t be formal classes in the sciences, social studies, history, art, music, etc. – all would be encouraged to be incorporated into projects.